RaidenOS/scratchpad/ideas/extract/stuff.md

 Small tweaks may be nessisary or even wanted to make the game fit a more unified (mod wise) feel.

+## Notes
+Anything from [vaanrose](https://gamebanana.com/members/1474375) should be allowed in if tweaked.

+The vanillask of his stuff really fits the game.

 ## Small Tweaks
 Toon Link
   - [Cel Shading](https://gamebanana.com/skins/151597)